googlefonts/colr-gradients-spec/colr-gradients-spec.md

 For color glyphs using version 1 formats, the advance width of the base glyph shall be used as the advance width for the color glyph.
 If the font has vertical metrics, the advance height and vertical Y origin of the base glyph shall be used for the color glyph.
-The advance width or height of glyphs referenced by PaintGlyph tables are not required to be the same as that of the base glyph and are ignored.
+The advance width and height of glyphs referenced by PaintGlyph tables are not required to be the same as that of the base glyph and are ignored.

 The bounding box of the base glyph is used as the bounding box of the color glyph.
-A &#39;glyf&#39; entry with two points at diagonal extrema are sufficient to define the bounding box.
+A &#39;glyf&#39; entry with two points at diagonal extrema is sufficient to define the bounding box.

 NOTE: The bounding box of the base glyph can be used to allocate a drawing surface without needing to traverse the graph of the color glyph definition.

 A valid color glyph definition shall define a bounded region—that is, it shall paint within a region for which a finite bounding box could be defined.
-Applications shall confirm that a color glyph defines graphic operations that are bounded, and shall not render a color glyph if specified operations are not bounded.

 The different paint formats have different boundedness characteristics:

 * PaintGlyph is always inherently bounded.
 * PaintSolid, PaintLinearGradient and PaintRadialGradient are always unbounded.
 * PaintColrLayers is bounded *if and only if* all referenced sub-graphs are bounded.
+* PaintColrGlyph is bounded *if and only if* the color glyph definition for the referenced base glyph ID is bounded.
 * PaintTransformed, PaintTranslate, PaintRotate and PaintSkew are bounded *if and only if* the referenced sub-graph is bounded.
-* PaintColrGlyph is bounded *if and only if* the color glyph for the referenced glyph ID is bounded.
 * PaintComposite is either bounded or unbounded, according to the compositing or blending mode used.
 See 5.7.11.2.5.11 for details.

+Applications shall confirm that a color glyph definition is bounded, and shall not render a color glyph if the defining graph is not bounded.

 **5.7.11.1.9 Color glyphs as a directed acyclic graph**